-As of April 1, 2016, the Ministry of the Economy implemented Directive PNG017: Measurement Requirements for Oil and Gas Operations in Saskatchewan.
+As of August 1, 2017, the Ministry of the Economy has implemented Directive PNG017: Measurement Requirements for Oil and Gas Operations Version 2.1 in Saskatchewan.
 Directive PNG017 consolidates, clarifies and updates the Regulatory requirements with respect to measurement points used for accounting and reporting purposes, as well as those measurement points required for upstream petroleum facilities and some downstream pipeline operations under existing regulations.

 Intent of this Directive